ManuGithubSteam/Surface3ProArch/README.md

 `yaourt -S linux-surfacepro3-git`

+Make a grub.cfg

+`grub-mkconfig -o /boot/grub/grub.cfg`

+Change the kernel line to the surface ones

+`initramfs-linux.img` to `initramfs-linux-surfacepro3-git.img`

+`vmlinux` to `vmlinux-surfacepro3-git` in the grub.cfg

-After install reboot the System
+After that reboot the System.

 ## Fix Wifi